charharhar/progressive-universal-react/README.md

   - Redux branch (at some point...).

 ## Project Structure
   - [client](/client/) -- Entry point for the client bundle.
 This is where the application is imported into and wrapped with the Router and Hot Reloader.
-Offline service worker is installed here at the end.
+Offline service worker is registered here at the bottom of the script.
-  - [public](/public/) -- Contains all the public assets such as images, favicons, and manifest file.
+  - [public](/public/) -- Contains all the public assets such as images, favicons, and manifest.json file.
   - [server](/server/) -- Entry point for the server bundle.
-Includes some middlewares such as security, serving files from correct paths, rendering the template string and also creating the HTTP server.
+Includes some middlewares such as security, static path declaration, composing the application template string and also creating the HTTP server.
   - [shared](/shared/) -- This is where most of the application code exists.
 Everything from reusable components to routes exist in this directory.
     - [components](/shared/components/) -- All the reusable components that will be used throughout the application.
 Each component is separated into its own directory with modularized style sheets.
-Index.js is an extra step in importing and exporting components but makes everything more organized.
+At the root there is a ./index.js file - it is an extra step to export your components but keeps your code organized and import statements shorter.
     - [config](/shared/config/) -- Extract all static strings such as image paths and route names to variables to be exported and used in the components.
     - [routes](/shared/routes/) -- Each "route" or "scene" or "screen" in this directory makes up for the component that will be rendered in each matching path.
   - [tools](/tools/) -- Primary configuration center for the entire application.
-    - There is a central configuration object which is imported and used throughout the app.
+    - There is a central configuration object which is exported from ./config.js and used throughout the app.
 Most of the applications namespace is managed here.
-    - Utility function that provides some simple methods to make life easier
+    - Utility functions exported from ./utils.js that provides some simple methods to make life easier during configuration.
-    - [webpack](/tools/webpack/) -- Inside exists a configuration factory that outputs the correct bundle depending on the parameters passed inside.
-VendorDll config and Service Worker configuration also exists here.
+    - [webpack](/tools/webpack/) -- Inside exists a configuration factory that outputs the correct bundle depending on the parameters passed to it.
+VendorDll config for faster development rebundling speeds.
+Service Worker configuration for production for awesome progressive web app support.
     - [scripts](/tools/scripts/) -- Using npm scripts as a task manager, all of the scripting commands are extracted into their own file.
-      - [develop](/tools/scripts/develop/) -- Hot development servers created here using chokidar to watch for changes in the /tools/ directory.
+      - [develop](/tools/scripts/develop/) -- Hot development servers created here using chokidar to watch for changes made to any file in the /tools/ directory.
 Client server built with express and webpack middlewares.
 Node server spawned with child_process.

 ## Additional
   - Get proper favicon support using http://www.favicon-generator.org/